 Northern Alberta Institute of Technology | Graduates of this program may be eligible for direct admission into the two-year Bachelor of Technology program at NAIT. |

-Yorkville University | Graduates of this program (Interior Design specialization) may receive up to 84 transfer credits (2018 Sask Polytech curriculum) or up to 81 transfer credits (2016 Sask Polytech curriculum) in the Bachelor of Interior Design degree program. |
+Yorkville University | Graduates of this program (Interior Design specialization) may receive up to 99 transfer credits in the Bachelor of Interior Design degree program at Yorkville University. |

 Student awards